YanZhuangNanjing/yanzhuangnanjing.github.io/_pages/about.md

 I am a postdoctoral research fellow from Imaging Biomarkers and Computer-Aided Diagnosis Laboratory at NIH Clinical Center.
 My research focuses on large-scale medical imaging analysis and medical computer vision.
 Specifically, I am interested in medical image segmentation and classification in the few-sample setting, i.e., few-shot learning and domain adaptation.

 I got my PhD from Imaging and Data Science Lab under Prof. Gustavo Rohde guidance at University of Virginia.
-During my PhD training, I did a research internship on cardiovascular imaging at Siemens Healthineers, Princeton, NJ.
+During my PhD training, I did a research internship with cardiovascular imaging team at Siemens Healthineers, Princeton, NJ.
 Previously, I was a research associate @ ESC Lab under Prof. Wenyao Xu guidance from 2014-2015, University at Buffalo.
 I got my M.S. degree from University at Buffalo.

 <!---